jcborders/borders_site/content/author/admin/_index.md

 organizations = [ { name = "Columbia University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "James Borders is a doctoral student in the Laboratory for the Study of Upper Airway Dysfunction at Columbia University.
-James is a clinically trained speech pathologist with research interests in swallowing and cough dysfunction and rehabilitation."
+James is a clinically trained speech pathologist with research interests in the rehabilitation of swallowing and cough dysfunction."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""